marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

 Now go get coffee since this will take few minutes

 > Kudos to `ruby-install` for ensuring you have all the libs needed to for compiling ruby on your machine.
 That's a great feature.
-So if you didn't bother installing ruby with apt-get and let's say don't have build-essentials package then `ruby-install` will handle that for you.
+So if you didn't bother installing ruby with apt-get and let's say don't have build-essential package then `ruby-install` will handle that for you.
 Aha, that's what I'm talking about.

 ### Configure chruby for your shell (your login shell)